sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/powereduc-icons.md

 ---
 layout: docs
 title: "Icons"
-description: "Moodle icons are rendered with fontawesome or as small images"
+description: "PowerEduc icons are rendered with fontawesome or as small images"
 weight: 40
 date: 2020-02-04T09:40:32+01:00
 draft: false